yasamanjs/Spark-MLOps-Fundamentals-Demo/README.md

 2. Install dependencies (PySpark, MLFlow, etc.).
 3. Run Jupyter notebooks in the `notebooks/` folder to see the code and steps in action.

-## License
-You can optionally add a license here if you want to clarify usage rights.